Are your kids experiencing sibling rivalry? Here’s how to manage it

 Choosing favourites between siblings causes resentment and, potentially, a constant state of tension between both children and the adult.

-This commonly continues into adulthood and can cause depression, anxiety, and Post Traumatic Stress Disorder (PTSD).
+This commonly continues into adulthood and can cause depression, anxiety, and post-traumatic stress disorder (PTSD).

 Ways to prevent this include: